Welcome to

 This amazing tale focuses on three children who are challenged by the forces of hate during the late1930’s and early 40’s.
 Friedrich tries to rescue his father from a German concentration camp; Mike tries to protect his younger brother from going to an institution for homeless children; and Ivy, who has to deal with Mexican and Japanese bigotry.
 All three children are gifted musicians, and it is this thread that brings them together as the story reaches an absolutely beautiful and heart-warming conclusion.
 The awards listed above are rightly earned.

-GENRE - YOUNG ADULT HISTORICAL FICTION - AMERICA W.W.11
+GENRE - CHILDREN'S HISTORICAL FICTION - AMERICAN HISTORY WW11

 FOR DEVELOPING YOUNG MINDS